Greetings H&I Family!

 HI Website Committee:

 Note: Members may use the HI Website (Henderson-institute.org), to register for the Reunion, pay annual dues and make donations online.
-All donations are tax deductible and proof of donations can be provided at the donor’s request.
+All donations are tax deductible, and proof of donations can be provided at the donor’s request.
 Please continue to check the H&I Website (Henderson-institute.org), frequently for information and future events.

 HI Scholarship Committee:

-Mr. Bogan continues to Chair the HI Scholarship Committee and details on the current status will be provided by the Committee.
+Mr. Bogan continues to Chair the HI Scholarship Committee and details on the status will be provided by the Committee.

 HI Alfred Street Baptist Church – HBCU Scholarship Festival Committee:

-We are awaiting the information for the 2023 College Festival and aligning officers to support the program.
+We are awaiting the information for the 2024 College Festival and aligning officers to support the program.

 The HI Historical Museum: A brief history, Where we are, New initiatives